g5chen/wi21-cse110-lab4/part1/part1.md

 Name: Guo Chen

-1. line 11 prints out the number of prices.length to the console, because Javascript does not have block scope until const and let were introduced, just var which is function scoped.
+1. line 11 prints out the number of prices.length to the console, it prints 3 if prices = [100,200,300]. since var i is declared inside the function, the variable i is function scoped, so we can access it later.

-2. line 12 prints out [Function: discountPrices] to the console.
-In javascript, we can call console.log(Function) inside the function.
+2. line 12 prints out the price after discount. output 150 if prices = [100, 200, 300] and discount = 0.5. since var discountedPrice is declared inside the function, the variable discountedPrice is function scoped, so we can access it later.

-3. line 13 prints out the last item's price after discount.
-Since the declaration of var finalPrice made declares a function-scoped variable.
+3. line 13 prints out the last item's price after discount. output 150 if prices = [100, 200, 300] and discount = 0.5.
+Since the declaration of variable finalPrice is var and defined inside the function, the variable finalPrice is function scoped and we can access it later.

 4.
 3